veillette/opticsTextbook/content/Chap01Basics/Basics.md

 ```
 where $\mathbf{\mathcal{E}}$ is the total electric field, i.e. it is equal to the sum of the incident and the reflected field for $z<0$, and equal to the transmitted field in $z>0$.
 By choosing the closed loop in the $(y,z)$-plane instead of the $(x,z)$-plane one finds similarly that the $y$-component of the electric field is continuous.
-The continuity of the tangential components of the magnetic field are derived in a similar manner.
+The continuity of the tangential components of the magnetic field is derived in a similar manner.

 Our derivation holds for electromagnetic fields of arbitrary time dependence.
 Furthermore, the derivation used above for the planar interface $z=0$ can easily be generalized for curved surfaces.
-Therefore we conclude:
+Therefore, we conclude:

 ```{note}
 The tangential electric and magnetic field components are continuous across any interface.